elahe-dastan/sky/Readme.md

 node for any reason, the data in the emptyDir is deleted forever.(Note: A Container crashing does NOT remove a Pod from a node, so the data in an emptyDir volume is safe across Container crashes.)

+## Disable Redis Persistence
+Redis cloud provides two methods to persist the data to disk.
+They are Append Only File (AOF) and Snapshot (RDB).
+Snapshot or RDB takes the data at that moment and writes it to the disk, in a binary file called dump.rdb.
+On the other hand, AOF writes all the incoming “write” commands to the disk.
+Data persistence is optional, and we can disable it too.
+Though persistence prevents data loss, it increases the disk space usage abundantly.
+So, in cases where we can't persist large data on disk, we disable persistence.

 ## Route
 In order for services to be exposed externally, an OpenShift route allows you to associate a service with an externally-reachable host name.
 This edge host name is then used to route traffic to the service.